LincaMarius/ISAP-1_Block_Diagram/README.md

 - Signals that when activated cause the controlled block to write data to the Bus are marked in red – only one such signal must be active at any given time;
 - Signals that when activated cause the controlled block to read data from the Bus are marked in green;
 - Signals that when activated cause the controlled block to change its state but not transfer data to the Bus are marked in black
-- Signals that are part of the Command Bus are marked in blue.
+- Signals that are part of the Commands Bus are marked in blue.

 Now the structure of the ISAP-1 Computer Central Processing Unit is: